Yedigaryan/Yedigaryan/README.md

-- 👋 Hi, I’m @Yedigaryan
+- 👋 Greetings!
+I'm @Yedigaryan, an expert Angular developer with over four years of hands-on experience in startup and enterprise environments.
-- 👀 I’m interested in Javascript especially in Angular
+- 👀 I’m passionate about JavaScript, specializing in Angular and React.
+I thrive on tackling complex challenges that demand creative problem-solving.
-- 🌱 I’m currently Working with Electron , Angular, NX.
+- 🌱 Currently, I'm immersed in projects involving Electron, Angular, React, Ionic and NX, and I'm always eager to explore innovative technologies.
-- 💞️ I’m looking to collaborate on the projects useful for humanity.
+- 💞️ I’m enthusiastic about collaborating on projects that contribute positively to humanity.
-- 📫 How to reach me Telegram: @Mr_Yedigaryan
+- 📫 Reach out to me on Telegram - @Mr_Yedigaryan, WhatsApp - +37495898285.
+Let's connect and build something extraordinary together!